Xul Solar: Biography

 During the years of the war, he struck up what was to be a lifelong friendship with Argentine artist Emilio Pettoruti, then a young man living in Italy and associated with the futurists.
 Also around that time, he began to pay more attention to painting, first with watercolor (which would always remain his main medium as a painter), although he gradually began working in tempera and – very occasionally — oils.
 He also adopted the pen name of Xul Solar.
 The first major exhibition of his art was in 1920 in Milan, together with sculptor Arturo Martini.

 In 1916, Schulz Solari first signed his work "Xul Solar", ostensibly for the purposes to simplify the phonetics of his name, but an examination of the adopted name reveals that the first name is the reverse of "lux," which means "light" in Latin.
 Combined with "solar", the name reads as "the light of the sun", and demonstrates the artist's affinity for the universal source of light and energy.
 His father's name "Schulz" and "Xul" are pronounced the same in Spanish.

 During the years that followed he continued his travels, extending his orbit to Munich and Hamburg.
 In 1924, his work was exhibited in Paris in a show of Latin American artists.
 He also struck up an acquaintance with British occultist Aleister Crowley and his mistress Leah Hirsig who held high hopes for his discipleship, but later that year he returned to Buenos Aires, where he promptly became associated with the avant garde "Florida group" (a.k.a.
 "Martín Fierro group"), a circle that also included Jorge Luis Borges, with whom he was to keep an association and close friendship.
 It was in this group that he also met poet and novelist Leopoldo Marechal who would immortalize him as the astrologer Schultze in his famous novel Adam Buenosayres.
 He began to exhibit frequently in the galleries of Buenos Aires, notably in a 1926 exhibition of modern painters that included Norah Borges (sister of Jorge Luis Borges) and Emilio Pettoruti.
 Throughout the rest of his life, he exhibited regularly in Buenos Aires and Montevideo, Uruguay, but he would not have another major European exhibition until his twilight years.
 In 1962, a year before his death, he had a major exposition at the Musée National d'Art Moderne in Paris.
 He died at his house in Tigre on 9 April 1963.
-Emilio Pettoruti published his biography five years later.
+Pettoruti published his biography five years later.